AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ## Common Elements

 Table layout dashboard may contain several charts.
 For visualization sake different chart may use common elements.
 One of the most popular common elements is scale.
 As far as scale calculates values, common scale may be used in comparative purposes.

 Here is a sample of table layout dashboard with two charts using common custom y scale.

 {sample}Table\_Layout\_12{sample}

 ## Title

-As far as title on a dashboard contains the main idea of a dashboard contains
+As far as title on a dashboard contains the main idea of a dashboard, it is vital to configure it's visual appearance .
+Here is a sample with simple title at the top of the dashboard and table layout dashboard below.